-P-2 serves a population of 6,196.71 Zone B of CSA P-2 has an estimated population of 7,618 (2,627 households at 2.9 persons per household).
+P-2 serves a population of 6,196.73 Zone B of CSA P-2 has an estimated population of 7,618 (2,627 households at 2.9 persons per household).

 CSA P-2 provides enhanced law enforcement services to the unincorporated communities of Blackhawk, Alamo, and the unincorporated areas adjacent to Danville.
 Specifically, the CSA funds additional patrol services, community policing efforts, and specialized law enforcement units to ensure safety and security.
+The two main zones, CSA P-2 Zone B (Alamo) and CSA P-2 Zone A (Blackhawk), each receive approximately 0.48% of the original 1% property tax allocation established after Proposition 13 and each zone with its own parcel tax, which has been increased by voters over the years.
+There are also three noncontiguous areas not included in zones located in a sparsely populated areas near Danville.